 NDC dosage calculation

-- Click on a procedure that needs a NDC code.
+Click on the Code that needs an NDC code added.

-- Enter a value in the NDC Code field.
+Enter the NDC Code.
 This value will be sent in a claim whenever this procedure code is used.

-- Enter a value in the NDC Drug Quantity field.
-This will be multiplied with the line item units entered in the claim.
+Enter a value in the NDC Drug Quantity field.
+This will be multiplied by the line item units entered in the claim.

-- Choose a unit from the NDC Drug Unit drop-down.
+Select the NDC Drug Unit from the dropdown menu.
 This value will be sent in a claim along with the NDC code and quantity.

 NDC dosage manual entry